openstack/charm-rabbitmq-server/README.md

     juju set rabbitmq-server ssl_enabled=True ssl_key="`cat rabbit-server-privkey.pem`" ssl_cert="`cat rabbit-server-cert.pem`"

+# Monitoring

+This charm supports monitoring queue thresholds to alert when queues are becoming full or are not being processed in a timely fashion.
+This is done via the `queue_thresholds` config option.

+`queue_thresholds` is a list of queue check thresholds in yaml format.

+Each item in the list represents a single check and is defined as an array containing the vhost to check, the specific queue (or queue match string), the warning level, and the critical level.
+An example would be:

+    [
+        ['/', 'queue1', 50, 100]
+        ['/', 'queue2', 200, 300]
+    ]

+This would create two checks, one on queue1 that has a warn limit of 50, and a critical limit of 100, and a second on queue2 that warns at 200, and has a critical limit of 300.

+You can create a check that monitors several queues at once by using fileglob matching, or regex matching, though the format is slightly different.

+For simple matches, you can use * to match portions of an event queue name.
+For example:

+    [
+        ['/', 'queue*', 50, 100]
+    ]

+would create a check that would monitor any queue beginning with the word queue and containing any additional characters after.

+To use regex, you must wrap the queue name in / characters, and provide a python-compatible regex.
+For example:

+    [
+        ['/', '/^queue\d+$/', 50, 100]
+    ]

+Would match any queue that starts with the word `queue` and contains any number of digits following it.
+Note that these regex's are python compatible, meaning that to negate a match, for example, you need to use the `(?!foo)` format.

+It should be noted that when using queue matching, the levels provided are cumulative.
+That is to say that a critical level of 100 would trigger if all of the matched queues added together contained 100 messages, even if some of those queues contained nothing at all.

 # Configuration: source

 To change the source that the charm uses for packages: